 A professional Tucson intervention can guide a person as they make the decision to seek treatment.
 A trained interventionist can plan and execute the intervention, moderating a conversation between the addicted individual and their loved ones.
 This professional service will enable a person to get treatment as soon as possible.

 Tucson Drug And Alcohol Detox Programs

-Chronic substance abuse alters the brain’s chemistry and functions to the point that it starts to rely on the drug.
+Chronic substance use alters the brain’s chemistry and functions to the point that it starts to rely on the drug.
 Without the substance, the brain may go into withdrawal and begin to malfunction.

 When this happens, a person may experience illness, pain or discomfort.
-Without treatment, these symptoms could become so severe that a person returns to drug abuse just to make them stop.
+Without treatment, these symptoms could become so severe that a person returns to drug use just to make them stop.